If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Clean a Waterpik Without Vinegar

-How to Clean Waterpik Mold
+How to Remove Mold From a Waterpik

-• Time: 30-45 minutes
+• Time: 45 minutes

-What You’ll Need
+What You Will Need

-4. Rinse Flosser
+4. Final Rinse

 What to Avoid When Cleaning a Waterpik

-How to Prevent Mold In Waterpik
+How to Prevent Mold in a Waterpik

-When to Replace a Waterpik
+When to Replace Waterpik Parts

 FAQs

-How Do I Fix a Stuck Button On a Waterpik?
+How Do I Fix a Stuck Button on a Waterpik?

-Can I Put Listerine In My Waterpik?
+Can I Put Listerine in My Waterpik?

 How Long Does a Waterpik Last?